mrusanov/spring-cb-hystrix/README.md

   `$docker-compose up -d`

   ## Testing
-  If all applications have been started successfully, the server application should be running on port 8090 on the Docker machine, and the endpoints for testing are:
+  If all applications have been started successfully, the server application should be running on port 8090 on the Docker machine, and the client endpoints for testing are:
    - _http://{docker-machine-ip}:8091/invoke-server/delay/{delay_in_seconds}?reliable={true/false}_;
    - _http://{docker-machine-ip}:8092/invoke-server/error/{error_code}?reliable={true/false}_;